 Autonomous Vehicles: A Billion Dollar Hotspot for IP

-According to recent statistics found by a keyword search mentioning “autonomous vehicles” Ford Motors are the leading patent owners in the field of AV followed by General Motors.
+According to market research on the number of patents filed, Ford Motors is the leading patent owners in the field of the autonomous vehicle followed by General Motors.